Acceptable forms of payment are:

 Why are PSE Street Light charges on water bills?

-This is what we refer to as an old “legacy” system.
-This practice went into effect in the “50’s” when not every home was a customer of PSE.
-At the time, the most effective method to collect all of the funds was through the water District’s, which had connections to nearly everyone.
+This is what we refer to as a "legacy" system.
+This practice went into effect in the "50's" when not every home was a customer of PSE.
+At the time, the most effective method to collect all of the funds was through the water Districts, which had connections to nearly everyone.